 They grow up fast.
-Start saving for college with a 529 plan.
-You can save for your little one's future with low minimum investments (as little as $15 a month with Fidelity).
+Start saving for their education with a 529 plan.
+You can save for your little one's future with no minimum investment.

-A 529 is a tax-advantaged account that is designed specifically for college savings.
+A 529 is a tax-advantaged account that is designed specifically for education savings.
 Here are some features that are common to 529 plans:

-Any earnings are federal income tax deferred and qualified withdrawals are federal income tax free.
+Any earnings are federal income tax deferred and qualified education expenses are federal income tax free.
 States may offer other incentives for their residents.

-Low account opening and minimum investments make 529s an affordable way to save.
+No minimum investments to open make 529s an affordable way to save.